fabiangreffrath/woof/README.md

  * Key and button bindings may be cleared in the respective menu by using the <kbd>DEL</kbd> key.
  * Movement keys are bound to the WASD scheme by default.
  * Menu control by mouse has been disabled.
+ * The "Run" key inverts "Always Run" behaviour (since Woof!
+2.1.0).
+ * Key bindings have been added to restart a level or go to the next level (since Woof!
+2.1.0).

 ## Bug fixes